MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-service-add-data-fields-tax-integration-by-extension.md

 > [!NOTE]
 > Define the key that is used in the request form as **private const str**.
 The string should be exactly the same as the measure name added in the topic, [Add data fields in tax configurations](tax-service-add-data-fields-tax-configurations.md).
 >
 > Set the field in the **copyToTaxableDocumentLineWrapperFromTaxIntegrationLineObjectByLine** method by using the **SetField** method.
 The data type of the second parameter should be **string**.
-If the data type isn't **string**, convert it.
+If the data type isn't **string**, convert it to string.
-> If an X++ **enum type** is extended, it is recommended that **enum2Symbol** method be used to convert enum to string.
-Note the difference between its value, label, and name.
+> If data type is X++ **enum type**, it is recommended that **enum2Symbol** method should be used to convert the enum value to string.
+The enum value added in the tax configuration should be exactly the same as the enum name.
+Below are the differences between enum value, label, and name.
 >
->   - The name of enum is recommended because it's fixed. **enum2Symbol** can be used to convert the enum to its name.
-The enumeration value added in the tax configuration should be exactly the same as the enum name.
+>   - The name of enum is a symbolic name in code. **enum2Symbol()** can convert the enum value to its name.
 >   - The value of the enum is integer.
->   - The label of the enum can be different across preferred languages.
-Don't use **enum2Str** to convert the enum type to string.
+>   - The label of the enum can be different across preferred languages. **enum2Str()** can convert the enum value to its label.

 ## Model dependency